yanyanfu/COOD/README.md

 ## Ablation Study

-The scenario-specific results for ablation study is shown below to underscore the necessaity of each module.
+The scenario-specific results for ablation study is shown below to underscore the necessaity of each module in COOD+.

 <img src="figs/as.png" alt="visual results" width="720">